Updated June 30, 2026

 • Lacks deep specialization

-• Advanced use cases may require workarounds
+• Advanced use cases may need workarounds, and pricing is opaque

 Pricing

-Distinctive Strength
+Standout Strength

 Versatility across sectors.